 12. Achiever - ISTP (The Craftsman) - Low key awesome.
 It’s my project.
 I want the credit and I’ll take the blame.We are always careful to emphasise to the cohort that this measures behaviour.
 It can be useful in assessing stress, correct imposition (communication), energy and preferences.
-It does not measure a person's values, aptitude, honesty, intelligence, personality (nice or not) nor whether they have any mental health issues, are addicted or have been brainwashed.
-Conducted and Composed by Elizabeth Hunter™ - Last Update 28 June, 2019
+It does not measure a person's values, aptitude, honesty, intelligence, sexuality, gender preference, personality (nice or not) nor whether they have any mental health issues, are addicted, consider themselves discriminated against or have been brainwashed.
+Conducted and composed by Elizabeth Hunter™ - Last Update May 28, 2020

 Statistics and Overview